Camp Facts & Cancellation Policy

 - Photo identification is required each day for the adult picking up the camper

-- Check-In and Check-Out is located at the entrance of the Zoo.
+- Check-In and Check-Out is located in the Nebraska Environmental Trust multipurpose room located to the right of the Zoo's main entrance.

 Camp is for campers